-HOW TO READ THE RANKING PAGE
+HOW TO READ THE RANKING PAGE:

-Overall Rank is given after summation of all the weightages.
+Overall Rank for the current year (2013) is given after summation of all the weightages.
 The top three ranks are awarded a trophy - The Torch.
 The first gets gold, the second silver and the third bronze.